eddyharrington/Tendie-Tracker/README.md

 # Tendie-Tracker
-A web app for tracking expenses and budgets
+A web app for tracking expenses and budgets.

+What are tendies?
+Basically, money.
+Internet people call money 'tendies' and it's a word play on 'tender' (i.e. legal currency) and chicken tenders the food ¯\\\_(ツ)_/¯

 ## Features
   * Quick and bulk expensing